Honda just added a new generator to its line-up: the Honda EU22i. Here’s how it compares to the legacy model Honda EU20i.

 Another handy detail in the Honda EU22i, which is lacking on the EU20i, is the metal reinforcement around the recoil starter handle.
 This is designed so that even the most heavy-handed users won’t damage the unit when pulling the cord.

-The Honda EU20i has held the crown of the world’s best-selling leisure generator, and it’s easy to see why.
-But with the smart user-friendly design and extra 10% power, the Honda EU22i will definitely give it a run for its money.
+The Honda EU20i has held long been one of the world’s best-selling recreational generators, and it’s easy to see why.
+But with the smart user-friendly design and extra 10% power, the Honda EU22i will likely take its place at the top.

-The Honda EU22i is a great generator but is up there in price.
-Alternatively checkout the Cromtech outback 2400w inverter generator.
+Any downfalls?: The Honda EU22i is a great generator but is up there in price.
+Alternatively checkout the Cromtech outback 2400w inverter generator for a budget friendly option if you’re not interested in spending circa $1,800.
+The Cromtech option well set you back less than half of that.